rliou92/umonitor/README.md

       <li> https://github.com/jceb/srandrd / https://github.com/jceb/screenconfig
       </ol>

 If you still are interested, you should be able to build the program by running <code> make </code>.
+Seems like the indentation is really messed up.
+I blame Atom text editor.
+It appears fine on my screen.

 Usage:
        <ol>